 Hi!
 I am Tianyi :)

-[My Priorities] I build solutions to AI alignment, with a focus on how it uplifts human truth-seeking and moral progress - what I believe to be the most important problem of our time.
+[My Priorities] I study uplift of human truth-seeking and moral progress in human-computer interaction - what I believe to be among the most important problems of our time.

-[My Toolbox] By training, I am a computer scientist, machine learning researcher/engineer, and statistician.
+[My Toolbox] By training, I am a computer scientist and statistician.
 By disposition, I am an avid experimentalist, but loves to dig deep into my findings in search for a generalizeable & falsifiable theory.
-As an AI alignment researcher, I also learn from economists (i) how to do reliable causal inference and (ii) how to think about multi-agent interactions.
-After all, both fields study complex systems (humans, AIs) embedded in larger complex systems (societies).
+I also learn from economists (i) how to do reliable causal inference and (ii) how to think about multi-agent interactions.
+After all, both fields study complex systems (humans, computers) embedded in larger complex systems (societies).

 Project: Facilitate progress